timombre/face_recognition_only_cpp/README.md

 ## WIP :

--Making full Statistical analysis and Linear algebra investigation (Stop using the minimal distance with all points and create volumes in embedding space for each label)
+-Linear algebra investigation (Stop using the minimal distance with all points and create volumes in embedding space for each label, see if it's better)

--Refactoring (This is growing, need headers ...)

 -Average the result on several consecutive frames